LordSeven777/taskify-graphql-api-nestjs-mongoose-mongodb/src/README.md

 ### Validator

 Validators are custom validation rules that we the `class-validator`'s `Validate` decorator can take as arguments in order to provide custom validation to our DTO's fields.
 These are generally grouped inside a `validator`/`validators` folder and exported using the **_barrel export pattern_**.
 Its naming convention is `<filename>.validator.ts`.

-### Guard

-Guards are classes that are logic responsible for handling the authentication and authorizations of the users that perform the operations.
-Guards are passed to the NestJS's UseGuard decorator as an argument and are placed at controllers or resolvers level.
-These are generally grouped inside a `guard` folder and exported using the **_barrel export pattern_**.
-Its naming convention is `<filename>.guard.ts`.

 ### Types